 - Some government program offering assistance do not require the recipients to pay taxes and are not subject to the same caps as employer-based offerings.

-There are a lot of different programs available to help student loan borrowers pay down their debt faster, but aside from student loan forgiveness programs, student loan repayment assistance programs may be the most effective.
+Many programs help student loan borrowers pay down their debt faster, but student loan repayment assistance programs may be among the most effective.

 These programs, offered by government agencies and private employers, can provide hundreds or even thousands of dollars in aid to borrowers every year.
-Understanding how they work and how to qualify can make it easier to achieve your goal of becoming debt-free.
+Currently, employers can provide up to $5,250 in student loan repayment annually as a tax-free benefit for employees.

 Types of employer student loan repayment assistance

-There are several different types of assistance you may receive, depending on your employer of choice:
+There are several different types of assistance you may receive, depending on your employer:

 - Signing bonus: Some employers offer a lump-sum payment as a signing bonus when you first start at the company.

 - Recurring payments: With platforms like Gradifi, employers can make direct payments to your lender on your behalf.
 These payments can occur monthly, annually or in some other interval.
-Some companies may even offer a lump-sum payment after you’ve been employed for a set period of time.
+Some companies may even offer a lump-sum payment after you’ve been employed for a set period.
 In some cases, employers may include the assistance in your paycheck, which you can use to pay down your loans.